marklogic-community/marklogicworkflow/documentation/DEV-NEWACTIVITY.md

 TODO write this section

+## Out of process step completion

+CPF is designed for steps to execute straight through, or wait until the content is modified before the state can be transitioned.
+In Workflow an out of CPF action may need to complete a state.
+In order to do this, CPF must be told that a CPF action (genericComplete.xqy) can move the state onwards.
+This CANNOT be done outside of a CPF action (despite what the MarkLogic documentation website says).

+In order to do this an element (/prop:properties/wf:currentStep/wf:step-status) is initially set to ENTERED, then when the set up action (E.g. add to a queue) completes, this is set to IN PROGRESS.
+When the out of sequence action (user task, web service call) wants the state to complete it sets this to COMPLETE.
+CPF then in turn runs the isComplete.xqy condition, which returns true, running the genericComplete.xqy action, which calls wfu:complete.

+NEVER call wfu:complete or wfu:completeById outside of a CPF action.

 ## Notes on the CPF configuration of custom steps

 Some things of note when creating a new step type:-